 For adults, attention-seeking behavior is a conscious or unconscious attempt to become the center of attention, sometimes to gain validation or admiration.
+It may be driven by jealousy or loneliness.

 Attention-seeking behavior can include saying or doing something with the goal of getting the attention of a person or a group of people.